Chad's 2018 EITI Report covers extractive activities in the country for that fiscal year.

 - Chad EITI used to cooperate closely with the Petroleum Revenue Oversight and Control Committee (CCSRP), which ceased to function in 2018.

-- The latest Chad EITI disclosures compared the statutory royalty rate that should be paid by oil consortiums with the effective rate.
+- Chad EITI disclosures compared the statutory royalty rate that should be paid by oil consortiums with the effective rate.
 They also included a breakdown of production and transportation costs that were withheld on each cargo collected on behalf of the state, showing strong variations from a cargo to another despite similar volumes transported.

 The 2018-2020 Chad EITI work plan is structured around the Requirements of the EITI Standard.
 Setting up registers for the oil and gas and mining sectors, reporting on transfers to producing regions and promoting public debate are amongst priorities.